Naw-San/ChatApplication/README.md

 # Overview
 Transaction Processing API

-A simple HTTP-based transaction processing system that allowed users to make deposits into their accounts.
+A HTTP-based transaction processing system that allowed users to make deposits into their accounts.
 This application uses a custom-built HTTP request handler and store user data and transactions in memory using DAO (Data Access Object) pattern.
+And DTO (Data Transfer Object) defines data structure.

 # Features
 - Create Deposit